Mind The Gap: Quantifying Mechanistic Gaps in Algorithmic Reasoning via Neural Compilation: Methods

-Graph neural networks work by iteratively refining vector representations at each node in a graph by exchanging information between nodes according to the graph topology.
-For a graph $G = (V, E)$ with $n$ nodes, the model receives input vectors $v_i$ of dimension $f$ for each node, and edge information $\mathcal{E}$, which is an $n\times n \times f$ tensor, where $f$ is a feature dimension.
+For a graph $G = (\mathcal{V}, \mathcal{E})$ with $n$ vertices, graph attention networks work by iteratively refining vector representations $h$ at each vertex (collectively, $H$) by exchanging information between vertices according to the graph topology and a learned attention mechanism \cite{velivckovic2017graph, brody2021attentive}.
+The model receives input $\mathcal{V}$ of dimension $n \times f_{\mathcal{V}}$, representing a vector of size $f_{\mathcal{V}}$ for each vertex, and edge information $\mathcal{E}$, which is an $n\times n \times f_{\mathcal{E}}$ tensor, which similarly has a feature vector for each edge.
 We define the graph topology with an adjacency matrix $A$, which is an $n \times n$ matrix with binary entries.
-Also, the graph contains metadata in a vector $g$, which is also dimension $f$.

-At each time step $t$, the model produces new hidden representations $h_i$ for each node, which become inputs to the next step.
-In this paper we focus primarily on graph attention networks with dynamic attention, where attention weights are calculated as a function $\mathcal{F}$ of parameters, input node features, input edge features, input graph features, the adjacency matrix, and hidden features.
+Also, the graph contains metadata in a vector $g$, with dimension $f_g$.
+While feature dimensions can vary, we use $f$ where they can be implied by context.
+Consider a graph attention network with hidden size $s$ and $d$ attention heads.
+For convenience, let $m = \frac{s}{d}$ (the number of attention heads, $d$, must divide $s$).
+For this network, the parameters $\theta$ are: